Live Chat Now

 ACCELERATE AT YOUR PACE

 Choose the schedule that best fits your goals and commitments.
-With at least 9 credit hours, of qualifying Prior Learning Credit and an accelerated pace, you can earn your Master’s Degree in as few as 1 year 4 months.
+With at least 9 credit hours*, of qualifying Prior Learning Credit and an accelerated pace, you can earn your Master’s Degree in as little as 1 year and 4 months.

-Or, follow a normal schedule and complete your program in 2 years 8 months.
+Or, follow a normal schedule and complete your program in 2 years and 8 months.**

 Assumes continuous, year-round enrollment with no breaks